NVIDIA-NeMo/.github/profile/README.md

 NeMo Framework is NVIDIA's GPU accelerated, end-to-end training framework for large language models (LLMs), multi-modal models and speech models.
 It enables seamless scaling of training (both pretraining and post-training) workloads from single GPU to thousand-node clusters for both :hugs:Hugging Face, Megatron, and Pytorch models.

-This GitHub organization hosts repositories for NeMo's core components and integrations, including:
+This GitHub organization hosts repositories for NeMo's core components and integrations.

 <!--
 **[NeMo RL](https://github.com/NVIDIA-NeMo/rl)**